TruClient/UISamples/README.md

 This repo holds TruClient scripts created as examples of how to create scripts on real apps.

+Scripts are in various folders, each for a different [feature/capability](Features.md).

-The apps being tested are of two types:
+Apps being tested by scripts are of two types:

 A). **[Challenge pages](#ChallengeApps)** containing examples of technologies that might be encountered on real sites.
 We script them to experience insight into how to script on real sites,